 The journey so far suggests global real estate market stabilization to take hold mid-2023

-Velocity and timing of stabilization, repricing and recovery to differ across markets and sectors, creating multiple investment opportunities

-/EIN News/ -- LONDON and TORONTO, Dec.
-07, 2022 (GLOBE NEWSWIRE) -- After a volatile year of geopolitical tensions, economic shocks and uneven monetary policy, Colliers (NASDAQ and TSX: CIGI) anticipates the process of stabilization of the global real estate market to take hold by mid-2023 in its latest Global Investor Outlook.
+LONDON and TORONTO, Dec.
+07, 2022 (GLOBE NEWSWIRE) -- After a volatile year of geopolitical tensions, economic shocks and uneven monetary policy, Colliers CIGI anticipates the process of stabilization of the global real estate market to take hold by mid-2023 in its latest Global Investor Outlook.
 While some countries such as the UK and U.S. have already witnessed a rapid pricing reset, this has not been universal.
 Investors can expect big differences in how the reset plays out across sectors and markets next year.

 "Real estate markets offer a solid, long-term investment and income stream once pricing levels are clearer.
 Local events and macroeconomic factors still have the potential to disrupt positive momentum.
 Investors should be prepared for regression before progression in markets that remain susceptible to further shocks," said Tony Horrell, Head of Global Capital Markets.
 "We anticipate investment activity to pick up as central banks end rate hikes and greater economic certainty emerges.
 In the meantime, investors will remain on the lookout for bargains, with significant funds being drawn up to act."